TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. method:: FileCookieJar.revert(filename=None, ignore_discard=False, ignore_expires=False)

-   Clear all cookies and reload cookies from a saved file.
+   Clear all cookies and reload cookies kutoka a saved file.

    :meth:`revert` can raise the same exceptions as :meth:`load`.
 If there is a failure, the object's state will not be altered.